metzlr/MovieStash/README.md

 # MovieStash

-## An IOS app for finding and keeping track of movies
+A minimalist movie library app on IOS

-Features:
+## Features:
-- Find information about a movie, including a plot summary, ratings and cast members.
-Uses TMDB for movie data
+- Search for movies and view movie info from the TMDB database
-- Save movies to your library, which is backed up and synced with iCloud
+- Save movies to an offline library that's backed up and synced across devices using iCloud
-- Keep track of watched movies and favorites
+- Track favorite movies and movie watch status

 <p>
   <img src="/screenshots/screenshot1.png" alt="App screenshot 1" width="250"/>